Vettaiyan: Plot

 Athiyan, a Superintendent of Police in the Kanyakumari district, is a renowned encounter specialist known as "Vettaiyan" for taking down criminals with the help of his team and "Battery" Patrick, a thief-turned-police informer who is also a tech genius.
 Athiyan receives a complaint from Saranya, a middle-school teacher, from Pechipaarai about marijuana being stored in classrooms, leading to student drug abuse and disrupted classes.
-Following the tip, Athiyan and his team arrest Kumaresan, the man behind the drug production, and kill him in an encounter, earning public approval but drawing the scrutiny of the human rights commission.
-Justice Sathyadev visits the encounter case hearing for observation while the court rules the encounter justified.
+Following the tip, Athiyan and his team arrest Kumaresan, the man behind the drug production, and kill him in an encounter, earning public approval but drawing scrutiny of the human rights commission.
+Justice Sathyadev Bramhadutt Pandey visits the encounter case hearing for observation while the court rules the encounter justified.
 Saranya gets closer to Athiyan's family and is soon transferred to Chennai.

 Soon, Saranya is brutally raped and murdered on the terrace of her new school, with her body discovered in the water tank.
 SP Harish Kumar and ASP Roopa Kiran led the investigation, uncovering Guna, a software engineer and the brother of Saranya's school student Chitra, as the perpetrator due to his alleged addiction to pornography.
 Teachers protest statewide, demanding Guna's arrest and justice for Saranya.
-Guna escapes custody from the hospital, prompting authorities to deploy Athiyan, and is eventually tracked down and killed by Athiyan in an encounter at sea.
+Guna escapes custody from the hospital, prompting authorities to deploy Athiyan, and Athiyan tracks and kills him in an encounter at sea.
 While the public praises this, Sathyadev reveals that Guna was in Hyderabad during the crime, proving his innocence.
 Devastated by his mistake, Athiyan reopens the case with Patrick, Roopa, and Harish, uncovering gaps in the original investigation.

-Their efforts led them to Hanu Reddy, a contract killer hired to murder Saranya.
+Their efforts led them to Hanu Reddy, a contract killer hired to murder and rape Saranya.
 However, Hanu is killed before they can discover who hired him.
-With Patrick's technical expertise, the team uncovers Harish's corruption; he had tipped off Hanu about the police's pursuit and took bribe from Natraj to frame Guna.
-Investigations with a Nat Academy employee, Swetha, revealed that their Chairman, Natraj Shanmugam, was involved in a scam of luring parents and students with promises of 100% pass rates in competitive exams through online courses.
-Many families took loans to join, but the Nat Academy refused refunds when they discontinued or could not pay, and those who complained faced threats and violence.
-To hide the scam, Natraj partnered with the Government under the "Smart Student Scheme" to provide free entrance exam coaching classes to government schools, to deceive people by disparaging the standards of government schools by bribing social media influencers.
+With Patrick's technical expertise, the team uncovers Harish's corruption: he had tipped off Hanu about the police's pursuit and took a bribe to frame Guna.
+Investigations with a Nat Academy employee, Swetha, revealed that the chairman, Natraj Shanmugam, was involved in a scam that lured parents and students with promises of 100% pass rates in competitive exams through online courses.
+Many families took loans to join, but the Nat Academy refused refunds when they discontinued or could not pay, and those who complained faced threats and violence from Hanu Reddy's gang.
+To hide the scam, Natraj partnered with the Government under the "Smart Student Scheme" to provide free entrance exam coaching classes to government schools, deceiving people by disparaging the standards of government schools by bribing social media influencers.
 Saranya and Guna, whose sister was also a subscriber to Nat Academy's online course, had uncovered evidence of the scam before Saranya's demise.